kem-a/appimage-thumbnailer/README.md

 - Supports PNG and SVG icon formats
 - Automatically resizes thumbnails to requested size
 - Integrates with system file managers
+- Does not support zstd compressed AppImage files (use [appimageinfo](https://github.com/kem-a/appimageinfo) to check)

 ## Requirements